David Masson: Biography

 When he first arrived in Edinburgh in 1865, Masson lived in Rosebery Crescent, then he lived at 10 Regent Terrace from 1869 to 1882 before moving to Great King Street.
-Among the friends who used to visit him were the famous philosopher John Stuart Mill and the historian Thomas Carlyle.
+Among the friends who visited him were the philosopher John Stuart Mill and the historian Thomas Carlyle.
 J.M.
 Barrie was a student of Masson in 1878–1882, and Masson is credited with being the future dramatist's literary mentor.

-A bust of Masson was presented to the senate of the University of Edinburgh in 1897.
+A bust of Masson was presented to the Senate of the University of Edinburgh in 1897.

 In 1900–1901 Masson is listed as living at 2 Lockharton Gardens in south-west Edinburgh (designed by Sir James Gowans).

 He died in Edinburgh and is buried in the north-west section of Grange Cemetery in Edinburgh next to the main north path.

 Family

-David Masson married Emily Rosaline Orme in London on 17 August 1854.
+In London on 17 August 1854, Masson married Emily Rosaline Orme, a noted campaigner for women's suffrage in Scotland.
 Their son, David Orme Masson, became the first Professor of Chemistry at the University of Melbourne, and a KBE.
-Their daughter Rosaline was known as a writer and novelist, and Flora Masson was a noted nurse and suffragist.
-Their third daughter Helen married Dr. George Lovell Gulland.
+Their daughter Rosaline was an author and novelist, and Flora Masson was a noted nurse and suffragist.
+Their third daughter Helen married Dr George Lovell Gulland.

-His grandsons include the chemist John Masson Gulland FRSE (1898–1947) and James I. O. Masson.
+His grandsons include the chemists John Masson Gulland (1898–1947) and James I. O. Masson.

 Recognition

 The Masson Hall of Residence–the university's first 'proper' accommodation for female students–in the Grange was named after him.

-A building at the University of Edinburgh's Pollock Halls of Residence is also named after Masson.
+A building at the University of Edinburgh's Pollock Halls of Residence is named after Masson.
 Built in the 1990s, Masson House is used as a three-star year-round hotel, rather than student accommodation.